-The main finding of this multicenter prospective cohort study is that cDPP3 and bio-ADM show distinctly different kinetics and associations with outcome in critically ill COVID-19 patients. cDPP3 levels were mainly associated with short-term mortality, with measurements performed later during ICU admission showing the strongest associations.
+The main finding of this multicentre prospective cohort study is that cDPP3 and bio-ADM show distinctly different kinetics and associations with outcome in critically ill COVID-19 patients. cDPP3 levels were mainly associated with short-term mortality, with measurements performed later during ICU admission showing the strongest associations.
 In contrast, the association of bio-ADM concentrations was most pronounced with the development of AKI, with measurements performed early during ICU admission already strongly associating with development of severe AKI.
-Interestingly, patients with high levels of both biomarkers one week into ICU admission demonstrated an incrementally increased risk of 28-day mortality compared to patients with either high levels of only one biomarker, or low levels of both of them.
-These observed differences in outcome prediction in critically ill COVID-19 patients might be explained by the different pathophysiological pathways involved in the release of these biomarkers.
+Interestingly, patients with high levels of both biomarkers 1 week into ICU admission demonstrated an incrementally increased risk of 28-day mortality compared to patients with either high levels of only one biomarker or low levels of both of them.